Web Hosting

 Windows hosting means the hosting of web services that run on the Windows operating system.

 When should you opt for Windows hosting?
 If you plan on using ASP (Active Server Pages) as server scripting, or if you’re going to use a database such as Microsoft Access or Microsoft SQL Server.
+There are other reasons but there are not quite as crucial as if you are using Active Server Pages.

 As well, if you plan on developing your website using Microsoft Front Page, Windows hosting is the best choice to use.